truenas/documentation/content/en/hub/initial-setup/storage/zvols.md

 <img src="/images/pools-zvol.JPG">
 <br><br>

-To create a Zvol in the desired pool, go to **Storage > Pools**, click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i>.
-Next, click *Add Zvol*.
+To create a Zvol in the desired pool, go to **Storage > Pools** then click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i> and *Add Zvol*.

 To quickly create a Zvol with the default options, enter a name for the Zvol, a size, and click *SAVE*.
 To modify more advanced settings of the Zvol click *ADVANCED MODE*.
 Zvol options can also be edited after creation.
-To edit a Zvol, click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i>.
-Then, click *Edit Options*.
+To edit a Zvol, click <i class="fas fa-ellipsis-v" aria-hidden="true" title="Options"></i> and *Edit Options*.